-- b.
+b.
 Foothill Transit will not disclose information in a Proposal, Bid, or Offer marked proprietary, confidential, or trade secret unless required to do so by law or legal process; provided, however, Foothill Transit may disclose such information to its legal and financial advisors as it deems necessary or appropriate.
-Foothill Transit shall not in any way be liable or responsible for the disclosure of any such records or portions thereof, including, without limitation, those so marked as confidential, proprietary, or trade secret, if disclosure is deemed required by law or by an order of a court. - c.
-If a contract award requires Executive Board approval, all Proposals, Bids, or Offers submitted in response to the procurement will be provided shall be held on file and be made available to the Executive Board as part of the meeting agenda packet for in-person review in the manner described in section 7.a. above.
-If the Executive Director determines that information marked as trade secret, confidential, or proprietary should be considered by the Executive Board, the Executive Director shall recommend that the Executive Board hold a closed session to consider and discuss the information.
+Foothill Transit shall not in any way be liable or responsible for the disclosure of any such records or portions thereof, including, without limitation, those so marked as confidential, proprietary, or trade secret, if disclosure is deemed required by law or by an order of a court.

+c.
+If a contract award requires Executive Board approval, all Proposals, Bids, or Offers submitted in response to the procurement shall be held on file and be made available to the Executive Board for in-person review in the manner described in section 7.a. above.
+If the Chief Executive Officer determines that information marked as trade secret, confidential, or proprietary should be considered by the Executive Board, the Chief Executive DirectorOfficer shall recommend that the Executive Board hold a closed session to consider and discuss the information.
 If any of the Executive Board Members deem it necessary to consider confidential, proprietary, or trade secret information not included in the public version of the documents, the Executive Board Member shall seek a closed session for all members to consider the information.

+8. Term Limitations

-8. Term Limitations-Rolling Stock Procurements
+Rolling Stock and Replacement Parts Procurements